Commemorating the historical significance of the 1965 Revolution

-This source is a foreign policy report published by the Center for Strategic Studies at Georgetown University.
-The report provides insight into the minds of foreign policy experts and analysts inside and outside of the Beltway who were trying to make sense of the crisis in Santo Domingo.
+This source is a foreign policy report that provides insight into the minds of foreign policy experts and analysts inside and outside of the Capital Beltway in Washington D.C. who were trying to make sense of the crisis unfolding in Santo Domingo.

-This seminal book is a coveted publication about the 1965 Revolution and the subsequent U.S. military intervention that took place in the Dominican Republic.
+This seminal book is an important reference on the 1965 Revolution, and the subsequent U.S. military intervention that took place in the Dominican Republic

-The author, a theorist and leading member of the 14th of June Movement (1J4), as well as the renegade son of a prominent government official during the Trujillo dictatorship, creates a valuable visual resource that sheds light onto the events that led to the military coup that overthrew Bosch’s government and the counter-coup that aimed to bring him back to power.
+Fidelio Despradel, a theorist and leading member of the 14th of June Movement (1J4), and renegade son of a prominent government official during the Trujillo dictatorship, compiled a valuable visual resource that sheds light onto the events that led to the military coup that overthrew Bosch’s government, and the counter-coup that aimed to bring him back to power.

-Also, the book highlights the various political groups that came together during that period, the composition of the Comandos Populares (civilian military units), and the role of artists and intellectuals, women, Haitian immigrants, exiled Dominicans, and foreigners who participated in the struggle against the U.S military troops and their local allies.
+Also, the book highlights the various political groups that came together during the four months such as the composition of the Comandos Populares (civilian military units), the role of artists and intellectuals, women, Haitian immigrants, exiles, and foreigners who participated in the struggle against the U.S military troops and their local allies.

 This book is a collection of testimonies from women who fought in the 1965 Revolution.
-In these interviews, Margarita Cordero, a renowned journalist, focuses on the daily lives of some of the women who participated in the revolution, and highlights their concrete experience amidst of war, their training in combat at Academia Militar 24 de Abril and how women’s presence and involvement diversified the social discourse of the time and the history of the revolution.
+In these interviews, Margarita Cordero, a renowned journalist, focuses on the daily lives of some of the women who participated in the revolution, and highlights their concrete experience amidst of war, their training in combat at Academia Militar 24 de Abril, As well as how women’s presence and involvement diversified the social discourse of the time and the history of the revolution.
+(Available online here)

 Núñez Fernández, José Antonio.
 La guerra de locutores Abril 1965.
 Santo Domingo, República Dominicana: Biblioteca Nacional Pedro Henríquez Ureña, 2009.
 Print.

-An examination of the lives and experiences of radio commentators who were in favor of safeguarding the constitution of the Dominican Republic that recognized only democratically elected governments.
-These radio commentators waged a campaign against the 1965 U.S. occupation based on the unconstitutionality of the act.
+The book is an examination of the lives and experiences of radio commentators who were in favor of safeguarding the constitution of the Dominican Republic that recognized only democratically elected governments.
+These radio commentators waged a campaign against the 1965 U.S. occupation based on the unconstitutionality of the intervention.
 Furthermore, this book highlights the much larger collective role of many individuals in Dominican society who used whatever means at their disposal to fight against the U.S. occupation.

-To have access to the larger and rich collection of resources about the 1965 Revolution in the Dominican Republic, please visit The CUNY Dominican Studies Institute’s library.
+To have access to the broad and rich collection of resources related to the 1965 Revolution in the Dominican Republic, please visit The CUNY Dominican Studies Institute’s library.